emojicode/emojicode.github.io/src/reference/classes.md

 🍉
 ```

-This method is named ✉️ and takes to arguments: `to` and `subject`.
+This method is named ✉️ and takes two arguments: `to` and `subject`.
 It returns a 👌.

 ### Calling Methods